JimvandeVen/meesterproef-1819/articles/article2.md

 </html>
 ```

-Now that we have a srever and a html page that has a form in it we want to create a connection between the client and the server.
+Now that we have a server and a html page that has a form in it we want to create a connection between the client and the server.
 For this we create a client.js file that contains:

 ```js
 const form = document.querySelector('.message');